hi-aryan/social-network/usefulSHELL.md

 * fix the 'remember me' or delete it!
 * change questions in post!
 * make the "New Post" (should be New Review maybe) prettier and more popping (add an icon?)
-* "my reviews" in /account
 * browse programs/courses
 * remove the blue border that appears when clicking the New Post (gradient-anim) button???

+* "my reviews" button in /account page pointing to the user_posts (KINDA USELESS cause no one can access another person's /account page anyways?!)

 * testa: pagination på course_details page (/courses/course/id)